 Risk & Progress| A hub for essays that explore risk, human progress, and your potential.
 My mission is to educate, inspire, and invest in concepts that promote a better future.
 Subscriptions are free, paid subscribers gain access to the full archive, including the Pathways of Progress and Realize essay series.

 Physics is the law; everything else is a recommendation.
 Everything that is, ever was, and will be, is bound by the obscure mathematics that governs the cosmos.
-We should understand this fact as liberating, not constraining, for it opens the door to endless possibilities and human potential.
-In this exploration of the fundamentals of “progress,” I often reference the concepts of “matter,” “energy,” and “entropy.”
-Understanding progress from these first principles is crucial to understanding where we are, how we got here, and where we are going.
+To understand progress and suggest pathways to a better world, we must begin this examination at its most fundamental level.
+In this exploration of the first principles of “progress,” we must understand the interplay between energy, matter, knowledge, and entropy.
+Understanding progress from these fundamentals is crucial to understanding where we are, how we got here, and where we are going.

 Understanding Entropy

 We carve this order out of “matter.”
-We construct skyscrapers of steel that rise to the heavens, we transform sand particles into glass, and we develop molecules that help our bodies overcome disease.
-This counter-entropic mission crucially requires “matter” and “energy.”
-I will often refer to these as two distinct concepts, but bear in mind, this is shorthand.
-Reality is complex and “matter” is difficult to define.
+We construct skyscrapers from steel that rise to the heavens, we transform sand particles into glass, and we develop molecules that help our bodies overcome disease.
+This counter-entropic mission requires “matter” and/or “energy.”
+I will often refer to these as two distinct concepts, but bear in mind, this is useful shorthand.
+Reality is complex, and “matter” is difficult to define.
 We often think of “matter” as that which has “mass,” but not all “matter” has mass!
 “Matter” is better thought of as a measure of intrinsic energy content, or “bound energy.”
 From this “intrinsic energy,” we can get mass, the “stuff” we can feel with our hands, manipulate, and build from.

 Knowledge

-Knowledge, unlike matter and energy, is infinite.
+Unlike matter and energy, knowledge is infinite.
 The only limitation is how fast we can accumulate it.
 I will argue that human society and what we call the “economy” is one giant “social supercomputer,” taking in massive amounts of input data and producing voluminous output data in return.
 This ceaseless compute is a search for answers to ever more complex counter-entropic riddles.
-It’s the search for new knowledge that expands the capabilities of our species.
+It’s the search for new knowledge that expands the capabilities of our species in the furtherance of entropy.
 In the long run, what we call “economic growth,” therefore, is merely a measure of the growth in the total stock of human knowledge in a given period.

 You may also like….